cardano-foundation/developer-portal/docs/getting-started/build-on-cardano.md

 * Interoperability.
 The ability to see and access information across various blockchain systems
 * Sustainability.

-You can use Cardano to create:
+You can use Cardano to build:
 * Metadata transactions
-* Stake pool
+* Stake pools
 * Smart contracts

 ## Metadata transactions